swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 ## Proposed solution

-Given that Objective-C is capable of negating availability checks, we believe that this not being available in Swift was simply an oversight.
-We would like to propose this feature back to Swift in the shape of a new `#unavailable` literal:
+Given that Objective-C is capable of negating availability checks, we believe that this not being supported in Swift was simply an oversight.
+We would like to propose this feature back to Swift in the shape of a new `#unavailable` condition:

 ```swift
 if #unavailable(iOS 13, *) {